RebelGuy/chat-mate-client/README.md

-The ChatMate mod uses the locally run `chat-mate-server` as an interface to get near real-time YouTube livestream chat messages.
+The ChatMate mod uses the `chat-mate-server` (deployed to Azure) as an interface to get near real-time YouTube and Twitch livestream chat messages.
 Messages are displayed in Minecraft chat.
+It also features a collection of streaming and messaging management tools.

 # Project Details